 A Testimonial from The Survival Mom

-The kids and I take a couple of teaspoons of colloidal silver a few times a week.
-We’ve also used it for specific issues.
+The kids and I take a couple of teaspoons of colloidal silver a few times a week, although we’ve also used it for specific issues.

 For instance, when my son had a mouthful of sores last year, I had him swish his mouth twice a day with colloidal silver.
 As a result, after just 2 days, the sores had cleared up.
 From personal experience I know they usually hang around a lot longer.